Am I Part of the 46% Who Can’t Live Without Their Phone?

 Don’t let this information scare you away from using your phone!
 This research is here to support you and provide transparent information that you can use in your daily life.

-Is your phone helping or harming?
+Is your phone helping or harming you?
 Connecting you with loved ones or exposing you to FOMO?
 Giving you access to great information or acting as a wormhole of scrolling?
 If you can pinpoint how your smartphone is causing harm, you can begin to set personal boundaries with your usage.

 We all need support in various aspects of our lives, and our blogs are a safe space to explore a collection of topics about social media, phone usage, and taking care of your mental health and well-being.